CalPoly-MLBio/CSC448_Spring2025/README.md

 2. Use your implementation of 1 to align every pair of sequences in the file and:
 - convert the alignment scores from (1) into a **uniform** similarity measure that can be used to compare all sequences to one another.
 That is, given the scores you should be able to say, sequence\_i is more similar to sequence\_j than it is to sequence\_k.
 This may involve some form of normalization of the raw Smith–Waterman scores.
 Think carefully and explain how you did this in your report
-- given your normalized similarity scores for any pair of sequences, construct the similarity matrix (this is the sequence by sequence matrix that is the input to the clustering in step 3)
+- given your normalized similarity scores for any pair of sequences, construct the similarity matrix (this is the sequence by sequence matrix that is the input to the clustering in part 3)

 ## 3. Evolutionary Tree